W-David-Porter/acim/src/text/5-healing-and-wholeness/iii-the-guide-to-salvation/index.md

 <div id=6 class=zero-height></div>

-6. I have repeatedly emphasised that one level of the mind is not understandable to another.
+6. I have repeatedly emphasized that one level of the mind is not understandable to another.
 ²So it is with the ego and the Holy Spirit; with time and eternity.
 ³Eternity is an idea of God, so the Holy Spirit understands it perfectly.
 ⁴Time is a belief of the ego, so the lower mind, which is the ego’s domain, accepts it without question.
 ⁵The only aspect of time that is eternal is *now*.

 ::: details Expanded
-I have repeatedly emphasised that one level of the mind is not understandable to another [level of the mind].
+I have repeatedly emphasized that one level of the mind is not understandable to another [level of the mind].
 ²So it [levels not being understandable to other levels] is with the ego and the Holy Spirit; [so it is] with time and eternity.
 ³Eternity is an idea of God, so the Holy Spirit understands it [eternity] perfectly.
 ⁴Time is a belief of the ego, so the lower mind, which [lower mind] is the ego’s domain, accepts it [time] without question.